javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/05-global-object/article.md

 // somewhere else in code
 alert(currentUser.name);  // John

-// or, if we have a local variable with the name "value"
+// or, if we have a local variable with the name "currentUser"
 // get it from window explicitly (safe!) alert(window.currentUser.name); // John
 ```